What is the original source of the data for Figure 2.7? How are the rankings calculated?

 Where do the sub-bars come from for each of the six explanatory factors?

 To describe an example, let’s look at the variable of life expectancy in the case of Brazil.
-First we calculate the number of years by which healthy life expectancy in Brazil exceeds that in the country with the lowest life expectancy.
-Then we multiply this number of years by the estimated Table 2.1 coefficient for life expectancy.
-This product then shows the average amount by which the overall happiness score (the life evaluation) is higher in Brazil because life expectancy is higher there than it is in the country with the lowest life expectancy.
-This process is repeated for each country and each of the six variables.
+First, we calculate the number of years by which healthy life expectancy in Brazil exceeds that of the country with the lowest life expectancy.
+Then, we multiply this number of years by the estimated Table 2.1 coefficient for life expectancy.
+This product then shows the average amount by which the overall happiness score (the life evaluation) is higher in Brazil, because life expectancy is higher there than it is in the country with the lowest life expectancy.
+This process is repeated for each country and for each of the six variables.

-Because of the way they were constructed, these six bars will in total always be less than each country’s average life evaluation.
+Because of the way these six bars were constructed, they will in total always be less than each country’s average life evaluation.
 They also will not alter in any way the width of the overall life evaluation bar on which the rankings are based.
 The difference between what is attributed to the six factors and the total life evaluations is the sum of two parts.
 These are the average life evaluations in Dystopia, and each country’s residual.
 You may find the following FAQs useful: What is Dystopia?
 What are the residuals?

 What is Dystopia?

 Dystopia is an imaginary country that has the world’s least-happy people.
-The purpose in establishing Dystopia is to have a benchmark against which all countries can be favorably compared (no country performs more poorly than Dystopia) in terms of each of the six key variables, thus allowing each sub-bar to be of positive width.
+The purpose in establishing Dystopia is to have a benchmark against which all countries can be favorably compared (no country performs more poorly than Dystopia) in terms of each of the six key variables, thus allowing each sub-bar to be of positive (or zero, in six instances) width.
 The lowest scores observed for the six key variables, therefore, characterize Dystopia.
-Since life would be very unpleasant in a country with the world’s lowest incomes, lowest life expectancy, lowest generosity, most corruption, least freedom and least social support, it is referred to as “Dystopia,” in contrast to Utopia.
+Since life would be very unpleasant in a country with the world’s lowest incomes, lowest life expectancy, lowest generosity, most corruption, least freedom, and least social support, it is referred to as “Dystopia,” in contrast to Utopia.

 What are the residuals?

-The residuals, or unexplained components, differ for each country, reflecting the extent to which the six variables either over- or under-explain average 2015-2017 life evaluations.
+The residuals, or unexplained components, differ for each country, reflecting the extent to which the six variables either over- or under-explain average 2016-2018 life evaluations.
 These residuals have an average value of approximately zero over the whole set of countries.
-Figure 2.2 shows the average residual for each country when the equation in Table 2.1 is applied to average 2015- 2017 data for the six variables in that country.
+Figure 2.7 shows the average residual for each country if the equation in Table 2.1 is applied to average 2016- 2018 data for the six variables in that country.
 We combine these residuals with the estimate for life evaluations in Dystopia so that the combined bar will always have positive values.
-As can be seen in Figure 2.2, although some life evaluation residuals are quite large, occasionally exceeding one point on the scale from 0 to 10, they are always much smaller than the calculated value in Dystopia, where the average life is rated at 1.85 on the 0 to 10 scale.
+As can be seen in Figure 2.7, although some life evaluation residuals are quite large, occasionally exceeding one point on the scale from 0 to 10, they are always much smaller than the calculated value in Dystopia, where the average life is rated at 1.88 on the 0 to 10 scale.
+Table 7 of the online Statistical Appendix 1 for Chapter 2 puts the Dystopia plus residual block at the left side, and also draws the Dystopia line, making it easy to compare the signs and sizes of the residuals in different countries.

 Why do we use these six factors to explain life evaluations?